Galmudug: Demographics

-The Galmudug area in central Somalia is predominantly inhabited by people from the Somali ethnic group, with the larger Hawiye clan, particularly the Hiraab sub-clan, well represented, especially the Habar Gidir who make up the majority of the populations in Galguduud and Mudug.
+The Galmudug area in central Somalia is inhabited by the larger Hawiye clan Habar Gidir, Sheekhaal, Duduble, Abgaal, and Murusade.

+There is a significant population of the Darod clan in the region, with the Marehan sub-clan being particularly prominent.
+The Marehan are widely present across Galmudug State, especially in the Galgaduud region.
+They form the majority in Abudwak District and maintain significant presence in Balanballe, Cadaado, Ceel Dheer, and Dhusamareeb.
+Certain Marehan sub-clans have been involved in recurring disputes with neighboring clans, particularly in Abudwak and Herale districts.
+Abudwak and Herale districts.

+The Dir clan family is also represented in the region, particularly the Surre sub-clan.
+The Surre reside in various parts of Galgaduud, including areas surrounding Herale and Ceel Buur, and have a historical presence in both rural and urban settlements.
+Their communities frequently interact with neighboring Marehan and Hawiye populations through alliances and land-sharing arrangements.

 Administration

 The President of Galmudug is an executive head of state; the president is both head of state and head of government.
 The President can appoint and dismiss Cabinet members.

 In August 2017, President Gelle named a new twenty-two members Cabinet.
 From 6 December 2017, the chief minister of Galmudug was Mohamed Ali Hassan.

-By very contentious elections full of corruption, coercion, manipulation and repression by the Federal Government of Somalia, Ahmed Abdi Kariye ("Qoor Qoor") became the sixth president of Galmudug State in February 2020.
+In elections of which the Federal Government of Somalia was accused of interference, Ahmed Abdi Kariye ("Qoor Qoor") became the sixth president of Galmudug State in February 2020.

 Additionally, the Galmudug administration appoints governors for each of its constituent provinces.
 The Governor of the Mudug province is Awes Ali Said.

 In November 2014, the Galmudug regional administration in conjunction with the federal Ministry of Interior and the U.S. Tess Agency laid down the foundation for a new government centre in Gaalkacyo.
 The fourth such local project, the initiative follows the establishment of a new presidential office, social services center and football stadium.

 In April 2015, the Galmudug administration launched a campaign to dig sewage and drainage piping in the suburbs of Gaalkacyo.
 Galmudug municipal and police officials also began clearing reportedly-illicit structures and buildings to make way for the new collection and disposal system.

 On 28 September 2016, the U.S. Department of Defense appears to have been misled by Puntland-provided intelligence into carrying out an airstrike in the vicinity of Galkayo that resulted in the deaths of 10 members of the Galmudug security forces.